johnidm/about-me/README.md

 ## Experience

+**Agriness** (Brazil) - Tech Lead - (Fev 2018 to present)

+Agriness is a company to create solutions to aid farmers to manage their activities in a more organized and reliable way.

+I am responsible for the technical delivery of mobile projects, translate business requirements into pragmatic solutions and coordinate work assignments in a multidisciplinary team.

+Key technologies: Python, Node JS, React Native, Expo, Express JS, Amazon Web Services (AWS), Docker.

-**Softplan** (Brazil) - Tech Lead - (May 2017 to present)
+**Softplan** (Brazil) - Tech Lead - (May 2017 to Fev 2018)

 Softplan / Poligraph is one of the largest software companies in Santa Catarina, with more than 1000 employees.
 It has been working for two decades in the development of management software in the public and private areas.

-I am responsible for managing technology in projects and providing technical guidance and develop and guide the team members in enhancing their technical capabilities and increasing productivity.
+I was responsible for managing technology in projects and providing technical guidance and develop and guide the team members in enhancing their technical capabilities and increasing productivity.

 Key technologies: Python, Django, Tornado, Apistar, Restless, Typescript, Angular 4+, PostgreSQL, Docker, GitLab, React Native, Java Script, RabbitMQ, Delphi 5.